Evacuation plans being made as wildfire rages near Fraser Lake - Burns Lake Lakes District News

 Plans for evacuation are currently underway and the RCMP have conducted tactical evacuations, Blower said.
 She said she couldn’t confirm the area in Fraser Lake they are planning to evacuate as those plans are currently being made.

-Blower said the current wildfire is in a similar location as the Shovel Lake Wildfire but couldn’t confirm if it is an overlap with last year’s fires.
+Blower said the current wildfire is in a similar location as the 2018 Shovel Lake Fire but couldn’t confirm if it is an overlap with last year’s fires.

 She said she doesn’t believe the fire was caused due to overwintering.